-The statutes of the Association, ratified at General Assembly in June 2016, can be found here in English.
+The latest statutes of the Association, ratified at the General Assembly in June 2018, can be found here in English.
 Every 4 years, EARSeL holds elections for Special Interest Group chairpersons representing very important groups of remote sensing within the EARSeL member laboratories.
 The EARSeL SIG chairperson election process is described in more detail here in English.

 The principal activities are:

 - stimulating and promoting education and training related to remote sensing and Earth observation,

 - initiating and co-ordinating application-oriented research,

 - forming a bridge between technology and applications of interest to the wide user community,

 - assisting the sponsoring agencies in the development of new sensors and systems and in any technical matters of relevance,

 - providing a network of experts for the agencies in Europe,